Compare SW-AU-R-28 Roof Ventilator to Bradford’s Maestro Ventilator

 Don’t just take our word for it!
 Check out Bradford power vent prices for yourselves to confirm that you will pay at least 25% more for a Bradford’s Maestro roof ventilator than you will for an SW-AU-R-28 solar powered roof ventilation solutions, with twice the airflow capacity.

-Want to know more about ventilators from independent sources?
+Want to know more about roof ventilators from independent sources?

 There is a lot of information out there on the web.
-At present multiple forums are discussing roof ventilation alternatives covering: whirlybirds, powered fans (like Bradford’s Maestro roof ventilator) and solar-powered roof ventilation fans like Solar Whiz.
+At present multiple forums are discussing roof ventilation alternatives covering: whirlybirds, powered fans (like Bradford’s Maestro roof ventilator), and solar-powered roof ventilators like Solar Whiz.

 Here are a couple of forums to get you started!

-Don’t hesitate to give us a call or send us an email – if you have any questions regarding comparing Solar Whiz and Bradford’s Maestro roof ventilation fan!
+Don’t hesitate to give us a call or send us an email – if you have any questions regarding comparing Solar Whiz roof ventilators and Bradford’s Maestro roof ventilation fan!